languagetool-org/languagetool/languagetool-language-modules/nl/src/main/resources/org/languagetool/resource/nl/spelling/README.txt

 We are aware that this list contains some errors as well as very rare words.

+The best way to add or delte words and tags for Dutch is now:

+- NOT to have words that are only valid in a fixed word group (like stante, pede, bene from nota bene) in the dictionary Those have a much better place in spelling.txt, since these will be checked as a group.
+  It is also of little use and hard to give those words a postag.
+- Other words are best placed in the binary dictionary.
+But they could also be added temporarily added to spelling.txt.

 License:
 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public